Arthur O'Connor (United Irishman): Appeal to the women of Ireland

-In February 1798, O'Connor's paper published a second address, signed signed "Marcus" (William Drennan).
+In February 1798, O'Connor's paper published a second address, signed "Marcus" (William Drennan).
 In this it was equally clear that women were being appealed to as "members of a critically-debating public":

 Arrest and imprisonment

-While traveling to France in March 1798 he was arrested alongside Father James Coigly, a Catholic priest, and two other United Irishmen Benjamin Binns (also of the London Corresponding Society), and John Allen.
+While travelling to France in March 1798 he was arrested alongside Father James Coigly, a Catholic priest, and two other United Irishmen Benjamin Binns (also of the London Corresponding Society), and John Allen.
 Coigly, found to be carrying clear evidence of treason (an address from "The Secret Committee of England” to the Directory of France), was hanged.
-O'Connor, able to call Charles James Fox, Lord Moria and Richard Brinsley Sheridan to testify to his character, was acquitted but was immediately re-arrested and imprisoned.
+O'Connor, able to call Charles James Fox, Lord Moira and Richard Brinsley Sheridan to testify to his character, was acquitted but was immediately re-arrested and imprisoned.
 On his way to confinement, he handed on a poem, which seemed to recant his republican beliefs.
 If the first line of the second stanza is read following the first line of the first stanza, and the alternating process is continued the opposite is the case: it is a ringing affirmation of his Painite convictions: